Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

     - You can check if the `intent` was caused by an OAuth or IAP redirect because the `intent.data.toString()` will start with your OAuth or IAP configuration's redirect URI.

-    - Currently, IAP sign-out does not redirect back to the app, so you will not receive an intent in `onNewIntent` or `onResume` for that case.
+    - Currently, IAP sign-out does not redirect back to the app, so you will not receive an intent in `onNewIntent`.
 Instead, this will need to be handled in `onResume` when the Custom Tab is closed.
      See documentation of [AuthenticatorState.completeBrowserAuthenticationChallenge](https://developers.arcgis.com/kotlin/toolkit-api-reference/arcgis-maps-kotlin-toolkit/com.arcgismaps.toolkit.authentication/complete-browser-authentication-challenge.html) for more details.

     ```kotlin
     override fun onNewIntent(intent: Intent?) {
         super.onNewIntent(intent)
+        intent?.data?.toString()?.let { redirectUri ->
+            if (redirectUri.startsWith("your-redirect-uri")) {
-        // This gets called first when OAuth or IAP redirects back to the app.
+                // This gets called when OAuth or IAP redirects back to the app.
                 authenticationAppViewModel.authenticatorState.completeBrowserAuthenticationChallenge(intent)
             }
+        }
+    }

     override fun onResume() {
         super.onResume()
         // This gets called when the Custom Tab is closed using the close button or the phone's back button.
+        if (viewModel.isCustomTabLaunched()) {
             authenticationAppViewModel.authenticatorState.completeBrowserAuthenticationChallenge(intent)
+        }
     }
     ```